sreenubk/user-tracker/readme.md

 3.jsonwebtoken 4. config --- for global variable configuration 5. express-validator ----for vallidations 6. mongoose --- absaction data layer to deal with data in the mongo data base. followwing is the command to instll avove packages npm i express bcrypt jsonwebtoken config express-validator mongoose

+following is the commad to install sever monitor npm install -D nodemon concurrently